Michigan State vs. Indiana NCAA Football Odds, Plays and Insights | October 16, 2021

 - The Hoosiers have been underdogs by 4.5 points or more one time this season and have not covered the spread once.

-- Indiana is 1-2 against the spread and 2-1 overall when the team records more than 19.3 points.
+- Indiana is 1-2 against the spread and 2-1 overall in games when it scores more than 19.3 points.

 - This season the Hoosiers have turned the ball over nine times, while the Spartans have forced 9 turnovers.